What's New with Teaching Tools & Technologies

 Blackboard & Campus Connection Grades Integration

-Blackboard/Campus Connection Grade Import -The Teaching Transformation and Development Academy (TTaDA) along with the Office of the Registrar are excited to announce the availability of Blackboard Grades Import function into Campus Connection (CC).
+The Teaching Transformation and Development Academy (TTaDA) along with the Office of the Registrar are excited to announce the availability of Blackboard Grades Import function into Campus Connection (CC).
 This integration allows the instructor of record to import term-based final grades from their Blackboard course(s) directly into Campus Connection.
 The option provides a one-way transfer of data and will help to ensure a secure and accurate recording of grades from Blackboard to Campus Connection.

 Tegrity to YuJa Transition

 Zoom video conferencing is now available for all faculty and staff.
 After a successful pilot in 2018, a license was purchased which makes Zoom available for all faculty, staff and students at UND.
 Zoom enables web conferencing, group meetings, and office hours for online classes.
-Student, faculty and staff groups will be able to host virtual meetings and stream events.
+Student, faculty and staff groups are able to host virtual meetings and stream events.

 Digital badging displays evidence of competencies and achievements earned by students, faculty and staff.
 A badge is a visual indicator of accomplishment, skill, quality or interest.